 Want to promote another video or add a subscribe button to your video?
 The “End Screens” section is where you can do it.
 Here is what the end screen page looks like:

-You can choose one from many template designs offered by YouTube, or create a customized element design for your video from here.
+You can choose and add an end screen from many template designs offered by YouTube, or create a customized element design for your video from here.
 You can also control the time when the elements appear on the screen.

-Another dynamic element option you have on YouTube are the cards, which help you add more actionable visual content to your video.
+Another dynamic element option you have on YouTube is the Cards, which help you add more actionable visual content to your video.
 To add cards to your video, click on “Add”.
 You will be redirected to a page that looks like this:

 Only one step left before you finally share your video with the world!

 The “Visibility” section is where you choose the privacy of your video.
-You can go with three options.
+The privacy settings offer three options.

 If the video is public, you also have the opportunity to Premiere it, which creates a TV experience for both the viewers and the creator when watching the video.
-For our videos, we always opt for the premiere as more subscribers are involved.
+For our videos, we always opt for the premiere as more subscribers see the video.

 If you don’t want to publish the video instantly, you can schedule it for a later time.
 For that, you only need to choose the date and time in the “Schedule” box.
 Make sure to pay attention to the time zone as well.
 YouTube automatically sets the time zone to the available time zone closest to your location.
 However, you may want to change it depending on the location of your target audience.
 Here as well, you can opt to premiere your video.
 Once the date and time are set up, simply click schedule, and you are done.

 Congratulations!
 You have just published your first video.
-You can access it following the provided link or from your channel.
+You can edit or view the video following the provided link or from your channel.

-YouTube Studio is designed to make the process of uploading your videos and customizing them as seamless as possible.
-Experiment with it, dive into the tools and analytics.
+YouTube Studio is designed to make the process of uploading videos and customizing them as seamless as possible.
+Experiment with it, dive into the tools and analytics, as well as into the depths of the paid promotion setting to have a better understanding of this huge platform.
 And hopefully, these tips will help you make your start on YouTube smooth and easy.